btf-org/flank/README.md

 Click on `Import SPROC` or `Import query`, add your DB credentials, and follow the instructions.

-**If SQL Server is running on Windows:** `localhost` and your Windows computer name may not work from WSL.
+**If SQL Server is running on your Windows host** (as opposed to a remote/cloud machine) your normal login may not work from WSL.
 See the WSL troubleshooting section below.

 ----